samwelnyandoro/Weather-App/README.md

    - **✅ Solution**: Used Gson for efficient deserialization and created data classes for mapping JSON responses.

 4. **🚧 Challenge**: Managing offline access to weather data.
-   - **✅ Solution**: Used Room to store fetched weather data locally and provide access even when the device is offline.
+   - **✅ Solution**: Used SharedPreferences to store fetched weather data locally and provide access even when the device is offline.

 ## 🤝 Contributing